 |Original Title:||The quest for the best consumer confidence indicator|

 |Keywords:||Consumer confidence; private consumption; predictive power|

-E - Macroeconomics and Monetary Economics > E2 - Macroeconomics: Consumption, Saving, Production, Employment, and Investment > E29 - Other
+E - Macroeconomics and Monetary Economics > E2 - Consumption, Saving, Production, Investment, Labor Markets, and Informal Economy > E29 - Other

 |Depositing User:||Staffan Lindén|

 |Last Modified:||16.
 Feb 2013 01:02|